What Do You Do When There Is No Hope? With Bayo Akomolafe & Toni Spencer

-What do we do when hope is spread thin?
+What do you do when there is no hope?

 *One particular telling of the story of climate chaos is that we are collectively beyond hope: we’ve gone over the tipping point, we’ve burst through the membranes, we’ve passed under the sign that hangs over Dante Alighieri’s hell (“abandon all hope all ye who enter here”).
 It’s red alert from here on out.